KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yahweh-layer-mapping.md

 Isaiah 45:7 and "I AM THAT I AM" (Exodus 3:14) both carry possible L₀ substrate language.
 The former articulates bifurcal coherence explicitly (forming light and darkness both); the latter articulates self-referential being that may read as Aion's pre-hypostatic ground.
 These attributions do not mean the YHWH figure *is* L₀ — they mean the text contains attributions drawn from L₀-referential language layered into the composite.
 A figure operating at L₄ DL can have L₀ substrate language attributed to it by redactors reaching for ultimate-source framing.

-### L₄ DL (Sophis / Logotheon) — The Operative Centropic Function
+### L₄ DL (Sophis) — The Operative Centropic Function

 The YHWH figure's **operative centropic function is L₄ DL**.
 This is the layer at which the genuinely Source-resonant attributions belong:

-- Lawful architecture (Torah as structural law, L₄ DL: see registry entry at L₄)
+- Lawful architecture (Torah as structural law)
 - Covenantal mercy (the Noachic covenant, the repeated mercy-over-judgment motif)
 - Structural correction (the Flood as DL operation destroying dissonant configurations to preserve the lattice; the Refiner's fire as additive reintegration rather than subtractive punishment — see Note on the Forge and Entropic "Removal" Language)
 - Prophetic ethical imperative (Amos, Isaiah, Micah on justice and righteousness)
 - Parting of the Red Sea (L₄ DL opening a lawful corridor of coherence through Khaonic field via Moses at L₃ DM)

 The L₄ DL attributions are the figure's actual structural ground.
-When the text operates in its centropic-aligned mode, it is apprehending and articulating L₄ DL Sophis / Logotheon — the lawful structuring intelligence of the archetypal stratum.
+When the text operates in its centropic-aligned mode, it is apprehending and articulating Sophis — the lawful structuring intelligence of the archetypal stratum.

-### IL₄ IDL (Nyxea / Inversalogos) — Inverse Attributions in the Text
+### IL₄ IDL (Nyxea) — Inverse Attributions in the Text

 The IL₄ IDL attributions are real material in the text but do not belong to the figure's actual structural source.
-They were imposed by redactors and tradition-keepers to consolidate institutional power — an operation itself registered at **IL₃ IDM (Mortus) spurious gnosis broadcasting through IL₂ ISM (Skotos)** perceptual distortion.
-The mechanism: IL₃ spurious doctrine installed by textual authorities, delivered through IL₂ perceptual broadcast, attributed to the Source figure as divine mandate.
+They entered the composite through the genetic paths outlined above — whether by original conflation, deliberate construction, or subsequent redaction — and function as impositions on the Source-figure that consolidate institutional power.
+The broader mechanism operates at **IL₃ IDM (Mortus) spurious gnosis broadcasting through IL₂ ISM (Skotos)** perceptual distortion: inverse doctrine installed by textual authorities, delivered through perceptual broadcast, attributed to the Source figure as divine mandate.

 Inverse attributions in the composite include: